 The right words will encourage the right culture.
-What you say will create a mindset employees will use to determine what is and isn’t acceptable.
-Terminology such as “scouting” and “experiment” are centered around a more open attitude regarding risk.
+What you say will create a mindset that employees will use to determine what is and isn’t acceptable.
+Terminology such as “scouting” and “experiment” is centered around a more open attitude regarding risk.
 Avoid words like “successful” and “unsuccessful” which can be interpreted as self-fulfilling.

 2. Keep the Experiments Small

 Keeping your experiments small invokes a more innovative mindset with a higher tolerance to risk.
 The same is true for creating smaller teams.
 This keeps the experiments centered around the business and leaves more room for idea-sharing.